Reliability and Robustness analysis of Machine Learning based Phishing URL Detectors: Robustness Analysis Methodology and Experimental Setup

-For training traditional ML classifiers, lexical features (section \ref{baseline}) were extracted.
+{\textbf{(ii) Feature Extraction.}} For training traditional ML classifiers, popular features used by the state-the-art MLPU models were extracted (see Table~\ref{features} for details).
+External features extraction took an average of 16 seconds per URL; the latency was due to external queries \cite{Le2011PhishDef}.
+We extracted these features using multiprocessing code with 32 CPUs to deal with this latency effectively.
 For deep learning methods, URLNET \cite{urlnet} transformed URLs into two types of representations: word and character vectors while EXPOSE \cite{Saxe2017Expose} only used character vectors.
-The word and character level vectors served as an input to the deep neural network which were responsible for extracting useful pattern and classification weights.
+The word and character level vectors were input to the deep neural network that extracts proper pattern and classification weights.